ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 * Use `ddev xdebug on` to enable Xdebug when you want it, and `ddev xdebug off` when you’re done with it.
 * You can also use `ddev xdebug toggle` to easily toggle Xdebug on and off.
 * Set a breakpoint at the first executable line of your `index.php`.
 * Tell your IDE to start listening.
-(PhpStorm: click the telephone button, VS Code: run the debugger.)
+(PhpStorm: click the bug-listen button, VS Code: run the debugger.)
 * Use `curl` or a browser to create a web request.
 For example, `curl https://d10.ddev.site` or run `ddev exec curl localhost`.
 * `ddev ssh` into the web container.
 Can you run `telnet host.docker.internal 9003` and have it connect?
 If not, follow the instructions above about disabling firewall and adding an exception for port 9003.
 * In PhpStorm, disable the “listen for connections” button so it won’t listen.
 Or exit PhpStorm.
 With another IDE like VS Code, stop the debugger from listening.